Zion-Graham/mood-tracker/README.md

 ## Overview

-Android application used to track a person's mood and their associated emotions and activites.
+Android application used to track a person's mood and their associated emotions and activities.

 <img src="./readme/mood_tracker_demo_v1.gif" width="250"/>